NickleDave/evfuncs/README.md

 >>> notmat_dict = evfuncs.load_notmat('gy6or6_baseline_230312_0808.138.not.mat')
 ```

-...and you should be able to reproduce the segmentation of the raw audio
+...and you should be able to reproduce the segmentation of the raw audio files of birdsong
-into syllables and silent periods.
+into syllables and silent periods, using the segmenting parameters from a .not.mat file and
+the simple algorithm applied by the SegmentNotes.m function.

 ```Python
 >>> smooth = evfuncs.smooth_data(rawsong, samp_freq)
 >>> threshold = notmat_dict['threshold']